ISSUIUC/iridium-tracker/README.md

 `Software` Provided and written code to flash

+`decoding` A Script to decode compressed data from the iridium service

 `examples` Provided code examples from SparkFun

 `Iridium` Written code to flash

 `main` Main code with transmitting to Iridium service

-`main_no_tx` Main code without transmitting

 `Tools` Provided tools from SparkFun

 ## Running Code
-Most of the code in this comes from the starter guide for the [Artemis Global Tracke](https://learn.sparkfun.com/tutorials/artemis-global-tracker-hookup-guide/artemis-global-tracker-arduino-examples).
-To find the code that we (ISS) updated, which is the code you should be flashing, go to ```Software/Iridium```.
-Here you should see two folders, `main` and `mmain_no_tx`.
-Due to the price of using the Iridum Tracker, if you are not directly testing/using the iridium uplink, **DO NOT FLASH** `main`.
+Most of the code in this comes from the starter guide for the [Artemis Global Tracker](https://learn.sparkfun.com/tutorials/artemis-global-tracker-hookup-guide/artemis-global-tracker-arduino-examples).
+To find the code that we (ISS) updated, which is the code you should be flashing, go to ```Software/Iridium/main```.

+There is a macro in this code, called `noTX`, located around line 100 under a comment which says "this is important".
+Defining this macro will prevent transmission to the iridium service, which is useful to save credits.
+If you are not directly testing the iridium uplink, ensure this macro is not commented.
+If you require the iridium service, ensure it is commented out.

 You can also reference the examples in `Software/examples` if you want to see how to do other things with the module.